NCSIS/ncdpi-state-extracts/README.md

 ## Schoolnet Roles

-Need to determine where Schoolnet roles will live / whether we need to find a home for them in IC + write a script to send to IAM.
+Pearson to confirm the data flow / logic.
+But it sounds like these will live in Infinite Campus + that IC will assist with this extract.